-Fig. 4 Absolute (orange; in specimens per milliliter) and relative (blue; in percentage of all foraminifera; Schulz 1995a) abundances of the foraminifera species N. pachyderma s. (a), N. pachyderma d. (b), and G. bulloides (c).
-Please note the different y-scale for panel a compared with panels b and c
+Fig. 4 Absolute (orange; in specimens per ml) and relative (blue; in % of all foraminifera; Schulz, 1995b) abundances of the foraminifera species N. pachyderma s. (a), N. pachyderma d. (b), and G. bulloides (c).
+Please note the different y-scale for panel a compared to panels b and c.